 Henry summarized the objectives of Science Plan EBQ#4: Factors associated with WC Stopover vs. Flyover.
 The EDO will be using the WC telemetry dataset received by the Whooping Crane Tracking Partnership for this analysis.
 Henry asked for a TAC workgroup consisting of one member of each stakeholder group to meet over the summer months to develop the experimental design and analysis framework to answer this question.
 Henry suggested in person meetings to start off in late May to provide guidance to get the EDO started, then less frequent (2x/month) meetings in June and early July as needed to check in.
 Goal would be to get a draft data analysis plan to the ISAC for their review in July.

 Rabbe/Baasch/Jenniges questioned the need to get this draft within the next couple of months.
-The Program will be receiving more telemetry data moving forward, so why start the analysis now?
+The Program will continue receiving more telemetry data moving forward, so why start the analysis now?
 Baasch asked about the scale of the data we received.
 Farrell explained that after going back to Pearse to address missing data in the first dataset the Program received, the second dataset received contains all migratory locations from one stopover prior through one stopover following a stopover or a flyover of the Nebraska sand bed rivers.
 Flyr said she understand the purpose for getting started with initial dataset to see if proposed methods will work or if go another direction.
 Manley asked if these in person meetings were planned for Kearney.
 Henry said yes, but they could be moved around.
 Manley said with these types of drive times and for only two hours of work, he cannot see WY being able to participate.
 Henry said she can be flexible, maybe make initial meeting virtual to get us started.
 Henry suggests the first meeting be an hour to introduce the question, hypotheses, explanatory variables already suggested, and the dataset.
 She would then give a small dataset to participants to work with to see what it is like to work with over the larger spatial scale and landcover.
 Rabbe said this meeting schedule is not tenable over the summer months with other things folks have planned.
 Flyr wants to work with data first in order to be able to give better insights and feedback.
 Walters said maybe get started with indication of participants.
 Farnsworth said good idea to start with an initial meeting to develop project timeline, level of effort, meeting frequency, etc.

 TAC volunteers for Work Group included Merrill, Rabbe, Schellpeper, Kingsley, Scheel, Walters, Baasch, maybe Ostrom, Zorn, and Flyr.
 CO Water Users and Wyoming will discuss and appoint next week.